Rahul-DS25M008/painting_restoration_eval/docs/methodology_notes.md

 - clean references are available only because damage is synthetic,
 - evaluated models are not trained specifically for painting conservation,
 - feature-space metrics are not conservation-specific,
-- texture metrics measure local texture similarity, not historical brushstroke correctness,
+- texture and brushstroke-proxy metrics measure local texture and directional structure similarity, not historical brushstroke correctness or brushstroke authentication,
 - Stable Diffusion uncertainty is currently evaluated on a subset,
 - SDXL full evaluation requires stronger compute.